Turbomachinery manufacturing – getting the balance between environmental protection and productivity

 Promising aspects of AM: bigger, faster and more productive

 Three ongoing developments attracted particular interest.
 The first is hybrid additive laser material deposition, an automated additive process that Fraunhofer ILT is currently investigating in a collaborative project (ProLMD) with partners from the aviation industry and other sectors.
 Funded by the German Federal Ministry of Education and Research (BMBF), ProLMD combines laser material deposition (LMD) with conventional manufacturing techniques.
 This allows manufacturers to add reinforcements and other geometric elements to cast and forged parts using LMD.
 Another technique known as extreme high-speed laser material deposition (EHLA) has already been tried and tested in practice and has proved to be a fast and environmentally friendly alternative to hard chrome plating in offshore applications in the Netherlands.
 Bulky components measuring 1000 mm x 800 mm x 500 mm can now be manufactured using a scalable LPBF system that surpasses the previous limits of conventional metal 3D printing systems.
-The ICTM Conference in Aachen also showcased a system with a new laser head that was developed as part of the Fraunhofer focus project futureAM.
+The ICTM Conference in Aachen also showcased a system with a new laser head that was developed as part of the Fraunhofer lighthouse project futureAM.
 This boosts productivity by a factor of 10 compared to conventional LPBF systems.